 Get breaking data breach and security news as it happens.
 Sign up for my free email alerts.

 3. Get these photos on your phone

 There are essential photos I have on my phone.
 Worst case scenario, you lose your wallet.
-It will be a lot smoother getting home if you have pictures of your essential documents.
+Getting home will be much smoother if you have pictures of your critical documents.

 Be sure to include your license, passport and health insurance card at a minimum.

 The easiest way to do that on an iPhone is to use the handy document scanner built into the native Notes app.

 - Open the Notes app.
 Create a new note by clicking the icon that looks like a square with a pen located at the bottom right of the screen.
 Tap the camera icon at the bottom of your new note and select Scan Documents.